TommyWabg/switch2-controllers-windows10-11/README.md

 **To ensure your layout stays consistent:**
 1. Go to **Steam** > **Settings** > **Controller** > **Show Advanced Settings**.
 2. Make sure "**Enable Steam Input for Xbox controllers**" is turned **ON**.
+3. Make sure "PlayStation Controller Support" is set to Enabled.
-3. Now theSwitch_2_Controllers app will handle the layout switching for you!
+4. Now theSwitch_2_Controllers app will handle the layout switching for you!

 ## Gyro Calibration Guide